2004gayatr/Personal-Portfolio-Website/README.md

 ---

 ## 🎯 Objective
-The objective of this project is to build a responsive and interactive personal portfolio website using fundamental frontend technologies.
+The objective of this project is to build a responsive and interactive personal portfolio website using core frontend technologies and fundamental web development concepts.

 ---

 ## 🔧 Future Improvements
-- Add Advanced Animations
+- Add Advanced Animations and Transitions
-- Improve UI/UX Design
+- Improve UI / UX Design
+- Add Backend Integration for Contact Form
-- Add More Interactive Features
+- Add More Projects and Dynamic Content

 ---